marcomacchia99/TIAGo_Object_Grasping/README.md

 Installing and Running <img src="https://media3.giphy.com/media/LwBuVHh34nnCPWRSzB/giphy.gif?cid=ecf05e47t4j9mb7l8j1vzdc76i2453rexlnv7iye9d4wfdep&rid=giphy.gif&ct=s" width="50"></h2>
 --------

 The simulation is built on the [__ROS__](http://wiki.ros.org) (__Robot-Operating-Systems__) platform, specifically the MELODIC version to be able to have the Tiago Ros package in it.
-Here the guide for Tiago installation .
-[Tiago robot](http://wiki.ros.org/Robots/TIAGo/Tutorials/Installation/InstallUbuntuAndROS)
+Here the guide for Tiago installation [Tiago robot](http://wiki.ros.org/Robots/TIAGo/Tutorials/Installation/InstallUbuntuAndROS).
-To use the aforementioned version it was necessary to work for the project on __Ubuntu 18__ which can be donwoloaded at [Download Ubuntu 18](https://releases.ubuntu.com/18.04/).
+To use the melodic version it was necessary to work for the project on __Ubuntu 18__ which can be donwoloaded at [Download Ubuntu 18](https://releases.ubuntu.com/18.04/).

 The program requires the installation of the following packages and tools for the specific project before it can be launched: